-Though some argue that the sign of the cross was handed down by the apostles, and is therefore binding for Christians (2 Thessalonians 2:15), this is impossible to prove; therefore, the sign of the cross is best considered as an extrabiblical Christian tradition.
+Though some claim that the sign of the cross was handed down by the apostles, and is therefore binding for Christians (2 Thessalonians 2:15), this is impossible to prove; therefore, the sign of the cross is best considered as an extrabiblical Christian tradition.
 Extrabiblical traditions can be assessed by several criteria, including:

 - The length or endurance of the tradition;